maganoegi/OCR/README.md

 For each model build, we can consult the graph that shows us the performance of said training.
 The hyperparameters from FE are also listed in the title, allowing us to notice how those parameters affect the result.

 I don't feel confident enough yet to make an entire analysis of my model - it has been tuned and tested by hand every time.
 I did notice an interesting relationship between the __training loss__ and __evaluation loss__ curves: once they start diverging, we are at risk of overfitting.
-Sadly, this occurs often with my dataset, and I don't yet have enough theoretical knowledge on how to compensate for that adequately.
+Sadly, this occurs often with my dataset, and I don't yet have enough theoretical knowledge on how to adequately compensate for that.

 ![performance graph](/be/model/digit_nn_plot.png)